armtarraco/hugo_blog/content/posts/change_column_type_with_manual_casting.md

 categories = ['rails']
 +++

-The following migration throws an exception when trying to change the 'stars' column type from string to decimal.
+The following migration throws an exception when trying to change the 'stars' column type from string to decimal because it tries to convert string content to numeric.

     class ChangeColumnStarsOfRating < ActiveRecord::Migration
       def change